Investing in Robotics Companies and Stocks

 Startups like Zendrive and Nauto kill three birds with one stone.
 Their systems (a mobile app for the former, a combination of hardware and software for the latter) monitor drivers to alert them in the case of a distraction to ensure safe driving.
 In the meantime, they collect huge amounts of delicious big data for autonomous driving algorithms to learn from.
 As an added bonus, these systems provide the opportunity for insurance companies to reward safe drivers and penalize maniacs.

 Being a truck driver is the most common job in America, and there are about 3.5 million drivers of which 1.7 million drive the heavy trucks and tractor-trailers that blanket the country’s interstate highways.
 Hence, the industry created its own little startup ecosystem with companies developing applications for fuel efficiency, fleet management, and kits that can upgrade any truck to a self-driving vehicle.
 Other driverless trucking startups focus on the algorithms, computer vision solutions, or building the trucks themselves.
-Large conglomerates like Daimler and Walmart are also investing heavily in the field.
-While they aren’t pure-play investments on the theme, their contributions to the development of driverless trucking is significant.
+Large conglomerates like Daimler and Walmart are also investing heavily in the field, and their contributions to the development of driverless trucking are significant.
+There are a number of pure-play stocks in this space, something we talked about in our piece on 4 Self-Driving Semi-Truck Stocks for Investors.
+We also did a deeper dive into TuSimple in a piece titled Is Self-Driving Truck Stock TuSimple a Buy?
+Our most recent piece looks at Self-Driving Trucks: 3 Pure Play Stocks to Avoid For Now.

 Autonomous Vehicles That Aren’t Cars